aradi/fypp/docs/fypp.rst

 Escaping
 ========

-If you want to prevent FYPP to interprete something as control or eval directive, put a backslash (``\``) between the first and second delimiter character.
+If you want to prevent Fypp to interprete something as control or eval directive, put a backslash (``\``) between the first and second delimiter character.
 In case of inline directives, do it for the opening and the closing delimiter as well::